alinboby/ags_cyberdrill_2025/Osint-The Shifting Code/The Shifting Code.md

     Compare the different versions to identify what was changed, added, or hidden across updates.

-    Investigate the version control system (e.g., Git) to track the commit history and understand the full picture.
+    Investigate the version control system to track the commit history and understand the full picture.

     Determine if the developer was attempting to leak sensitive logic, introduce a backdoor, or hide malicious code.